mariajcasas/ATEI_test/README.md

 ## Examples

-Some examples of the complex structures that can be produced are the following:
+Some examples of the structures that will be compared, are the following:

 ![Biznaga](/examples/biznaga.png "Biznaga")
 ![Caillo](/examples/caillo.png "Caillo")